30 Important SAT Formula Sheet 2023

 The SAT includes two special right triangles that you may have seen on your reference sheet: the 30-60-90 and 45-45-90 triangles.
 The 3-4-5, on the other hand, is a special right triangle with sides that are simple integers.
 This triangle is frequently used in SAT problems, particularly in the no-calculator section, so keep an eye out for it!
 It can help you avoid using the Pythagorean theorem.
 This is one of the useful SAT math formulas and equations to remember for SAT.

-ALSO CHECK OUT: 15 Top International Relations Graduate Programs In 2022
+ALSO CHECK OUT: 15 Scholarships in USA for International Students in 2022

 28. 5-12-13 triangle